camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 .. warning::

     In some cases you can have geometries that overlap the restriction area.
-Theses features will not be displayed as they are not in the area (ie not *contained*). *st_intersects* or another operator could be used instead of the *st_contains* operator.
+These features will not be displayed as they are not in the area (ie not *contained*). *st_intersects* or another operator could be used instead of the *st_contains* operator.